 The following cleaning solutions are recommended for mammalian cell measurements:

 Bleach (5% Sodium Hypochlorite): Bleach cleans the probe very fast and thoroughly.
 It has to be handled with care as it can corrode your equipment.

 Terg-a-zyme: Enzyme-based cleaning solution.
 Slower than bleach, but gentle to the equipment.

-The cleaning can be performed as follows: Cleaning solution - water - water - medium - back to cells
+The cleaning can be performed as follows: Cleaning solution - water - water - medium - back to sample

 Cleaning dip: 5 sec to 60 sec in bleach, or at least 30 sec in Terg-a-zyme.
 Avoid bleach contact with the FluidFM pneumatic connector, as it can degrade the O-Ring, causing leaks.